Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFiUdp.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns the number of bytes available in the current
-packet, else returns “0” if WiFiUDP.parsePacket() hasn't been called
+This function returns the number of bytes available in the current packet, else returns "0" if WiFiUDP.parsePacket() hasn't been called yet.
-yet.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

 .. note :: This function can only be successfully called after WiFiUDP.parsePacket().
-“WiFiUdp.h” must be included to use the class function.
+"WiFiUdp.h" must be included to use the class function.

 **WiFiUDP::read**
 -----------------